IMPella versus IABP Reduces mortality in STEMI patients treated with primary PCI in Severe cardiogenic SHOCK - IMPRESS

 One must note that this was a very critically ill population.
 Nearly all had experienced cardiac arrest, with a median lactate level of nearly 8 mmol/L and a pH of 7.15.
 The major cause of death was anoxic brain injury, suggesting that MCS may be of limited utility in this patient population overall.

-Ouweneel DM, Eriksen E, Sjauw KD, et al. Impella CP Versus Intra-Aortic Balloon Pump in Acute Myocardial Infarction Complicated by Cardiogenic Shock: The IMPRESS trial.
-J Am Coll Cardiol 2016;Oct 31:[Epub ahead of print].
+Ouweneel DM, Eriksen E, Sjauw KD, et al. Percutaneous Mechanical Circulatory Support Versus Intra-Aortic Balloon Pump in Cardiogenic Shock After Acute Myocardial Infarction.
+J Am Coll Cardiol 2017;69:278-87.

 Editorial Comment: Zeymer U, Thiele H. Mechanical Support for Cardiogenic Shock: Lost in Translation?
-J Am Coll Cardiol 2016;Oct 31:[Epub ahead of print].
+J Am Coll Cardiol 2017;69:288-90.

 Research Letter: Ouweneel DM, Eriksen E, Seyfarth M, Henriques JP.
-Impella Versus Intra-Aortic Balloon Pump For Treatment Of Cardiogenic Shock: A Meta-Analysis of Randomized Controlled Trials.
-J Am Coll Cardiol 2016;Oct 31:[Epub ahead of print].
+Percutaneous Mechanical Circulatory Support Versus Intra-Aortic Balloon Pump for Treating Cardiogenic Shock: Meta-Analysis.
+J Am Coll Cardiol 2017;69:358-60.

 Presented by Dr. Jose P.S.
 Henriques at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2016), Washington, DC, October 31, 2016.